seedcode/fmxj/README.md

 //will find all records with Resources = Example A OR Resources = Example B. var requests = [{"Resources":"Example A"},{"Resources":"Example B"}];

-// we want to sort these by StartDate, so create an Object for that var sort = {"StartDate":"ascend"};
+// we want to sort these by StartDate descending and Resource ascending, so create an Object to define that. var sort = {"field1":"DateStart","sort1":"ascend","field2":"Resource","sort2":"descend"};

 //build query from our array, our file and layout name are "Events" var query = fmxj.findRecordsURL ( "Events" , "Events" , requests , sort );